Symptoms

 • Hyperacusis (sensitivity to sounds)

-• Autophony (hearing internal sounds amplified, such as your voice)
+• Autophony (hearing internal sounds amplified, such as your voice or eye movements)

-• Pulsatile tinnitus (hearing your blood flow in your ear)
+• Pulsatile tinnitus (hearing your blood flow or your heartbeat in your ear)

 Secondary auditory symptoms may include: